Sansui233/linux-init-scripts/README.md

 - register some crontab item(like log cleaner)

 Folder structure:
-- install: files in this dir will be executed without confirmation.
+- install: files in this directory will be executed without confirmation.
-- install_optional: files in this dir will be executed after confirmation.
+- install_optional: files in this directory will be executed after confirmation.
   - Installer script should support files migration in the same-prefix folder.
     Ex. `telegram-cli.sh` can copy all files in telegram_conf into installation(/root/tg) directory.
 - home_config: bash profile and vim configurations (or any file in home directory)